Friday, February 17, 2023

 Shaken Not Stirred

 Who doesn't remember how James Bond ordered his Martinis?
-In Freiburg the new slogan is gespritzt nicht gestrichen (injected not spread).
+'Shaken, not stirred', but in Freiburg, the slogan is 'gespritzt, nicht gestrichen' (injected, not spread).

-This morning I passed by Reiß Beck and saw a buttered pretzel promoted for one euro a piece between 7 and 9 AM.
-The particularity was that it was not sliced and spread, but the butter was injected.
+This morning, I passed by Reiß Beck and saw buttered pretzels being promoted for 1 euro each between 7 and 9 AM.
+The particularity was that the pretzels were not sliced, and the butter was injected rather than spread.

-Since I had read an article in the Badische Zeitung the other day by Rene Zipperlen about the problem of spreading cool and hard butter evenly on a sliced pretzel, my curiosity made me enter the shop and buy the last butter-injected pretzel at 10 AM for 1.80 euros.
+Since I had read an article in the Badische Zeitung the other day by René Zipperlen about the problem of spreading cool and hard butter evenly on a sliced pretzel, my curiosity made me enter the shop and buy the last butter-injected pretzel at 10 AM (too late!) for 1.80 euros.

 *Do you think a Badener would eat a Swabian pretzel?

 The crowning glory of the pretzel is the buttered pretzel, although a battered one: Frozen slices of butter are put on, or butter is injected with the spout in indiscriminate lumps.
-The actual existing pretzel is far from a mindful equal spread of butter.
+The actual pretzel is far from a mindful, even spread of butter.

-So what I had this morning was a pretzel with injected butter in its belly while its arms were spared.
+So what I had this morning was a pretzel with butter injected into its belly, while its arms were spared.

-But salvation is to come soon, as Rene wrote.
+But salvation is to come soon, as René wrote.
 The state of Baden-Württemberg has donated innovation funding to Engineer Joachim Doninger for his butter-spreading pretzel machine.
-Doninger's technology, to be launched still this month, needs ten seconds to properly cut open and smear a pretzel.
+Doninger's technology, to be launched this month, takes 10 seconds to properly cut open and smear a pretzel.
 Pictures from the production line show a pretzel oozing butter everywhere, even in the little arms.
-Rene observed this with horror and as a no-go: The arms would have splintered if they were crispy.
+Why did René observe this with horror and as a no-go?
+The arms would have splintered if they were crispy.

 No comments: